Frequently Asked Questions

 Features & Capabilities

-Cynomi supports over 30 cybersecurity frameworks, including NIST CSF, ISO/IEC 27001, SOC 2, GDPR, HIPAA, CMMC, PCI DSS, and CISv8.
-This broad support enables tailored assessments and compliance management for diverse client needs.
-See full framework list
+Yes, Cynomi supports over 30 cybersecurity frameworks, including NIST CSF, ISO/IEC 27001, GDPR, SOC 2, and HIPAA, allowing tailored assessments for diverse client needs.
+(Cynomi Features_august2025_v2.docx)

 Use Cases & Benefits

-Cynomi addresses time and budget constraints, manual process inefficiencies, scalability issues, compliance and reporting complexities, lack of engagement tools, knowledge gaps among junior staff, and challenges maintaining consistency.
-By automating and standardizing workflows, Cynomi enables faster, more affordable, and consistent service delivery.
-Learn more
+Cynomi addresses time and budget constraints, manual processes, scalability issues, compliance and reporting complexities, lack of engagement and delivery tools, knowledge gaps, and challenges maintaining consistency.
+(Cynomi GenAI Security Guide.pdf)

 Competition & Comparison